daijulong/console/README.md

 $name = $console->ask('Who are you?');
 ```

 > You can use second parameter as the default value.
+If there are third parameter equal to ```true``` , the answer can not be empty, even if the default value is set.

 Often, you just need to answer yes or no.